bonitasoft/bonita-doc/md/database-configuration.md

 ### Proprietary Jdbc drivers

-Bonita provides out of the box the Jdbc drivers for H2, PostgreSQL and MySQL.
-For other RDBMS, you have to retrieve the related Jdbc drivers.
+Bonita provides out of the box the Jdbc drivers for H2, PostgreSQL, Microsoft SQL Server and MySQL.
+For Oracle, you have to retrieve the related Jdbc drivers as follows.

-#### SQL Server

-1. Download the zip package of [Microsoft SQL Server JDBC Driver 6.0](https://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11774) and unzip it.
-2. Get the `sqljdbc42.jar` file from `%JDBC_DRIVER_INSTALL_ROOT%\sqljdbc_6.0\enu\jre8\`

 #### Oracle Database